Brad Miller Player Props: Rangers vs. Astros

-On Monday, Brad Miller (hitting .385 in his past 10 games) and the Texas Rangers play the Houston Astros, whose starting pitcher will be Brandon Bielak.
-First pitch is at 8:10 PM ET.
+Brad Miller -- with a slugging percentage of .462 in his past 10 games, including two extra-base hits -- will be in action for the Texas Rangers against the Houston Astros, with J.P.
+France on the mound, on July 25 at 8:10 PM ET.

-He had two hits (going 2-for-3 with a double) in his last appearance against the Dodgers.
+In his most recent game he had a hitless showing (0-for-1) against the Astros.

 Brad Miller Game Info & Props vs. the Astros